biothings/biothings.api/docs/doc/studio_tutorial.rst

 .. _fieldbydefault:

 For each field highlighted in blue, you can decide whether you want the field to be searchable or not, and whether the field should be searched by default when querying the API.
+You can also change the type for that field, or even switch to "advanced mode" and specify your own set of indexing rules.
 Let's click on "gene" field and make it searched by default.

 .. image:: ../_static/genefield.png
    :width: 100%